Obstetrician Gynecologist

 How much money does an OB/GYN make for performing an abortion (D&E)?
 How does this compare to other common procedures?

-Asked by Big Sea almost 10 years ago
+Asked by Big Sea over 10 years ago

 I'm not able to answer this question because it varies so much by geography, where the procedure is performed (hospital vs outpatient setting), timing in pregnancy when it is performed.
 Roughly speaking however, one would make approximately the same amount as when performing a D&C for a miscarriage.